 - familiarity with a variety of approaches to the academic study of religion,

 - training in advanced research skills.

 We emphasize historically- and culturally-specific studies of religion, with special attention to questions of comparison and theory.
-Areas of thematic strength include: religion and the body; ritual studies; dance, play and religion; politics, law, and religion; gender, sexuality, and religion.
-We have faculty who specialize in Judaism, Christianity, Islam, Hinduism, Buddhism, religions in America, religions in the Mediterranean, religions in Asia, and several indigenous traditions.
+Areas of thematic strength include: ritual studies, biblical studies, transnational religion and decolonization, religious minorities, religion and the body, religion and gender, and religion, media and culture.
+We have faculty who specialize in Judaism, Christianity, Islam, Hinduism, Buddhism, religions in America, religions in the Mediterranean, and religions in Asia.
 Our faculty is highly interdisciplinary, both by way of training and by way of maintaining working connections across the university.
 Each faculty member is able to support advanced student training in areas of specialization on the basis of the university’s considerable resources with regard to numerous traditions.
 We encourage our students to make the most of interdisciplinary opportunities.